ClydeDz/meta-tag-analyzer/Src/Overview.md

 Install Meta Tag Analyzer extension for your Azure DevOps pipeline from [this page](http://bit.ly/metataganalyzer).
 Refer to Microsoft's [documentation page](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&viewFallbackFrom=tfs-2015) if you need help installing an extension, in general.

 ### Adding the task
-Next, in your build or release task, click on *add a new task* and search for *Meta Tag Analyzer*.
+Next, in your build or release task, click on *Add a new task* and search for *Meta Tag Analyzer*.
 Click on *Add*.

 ### Configuring inputs
 | Inputs             | Required (Y/N)  | Explanation  |